Georg Wilhelm von Arnim

-Georg Wilhelm von Arnim (Schloss Suckow, 3 October 1806 – Schloss Suchow, 9 November 1845), 4th Lord of the Fideicomis of Suckow in the Grand Duchy of Mecklenburg-Schwerin, was a German Nobleman.
+Georg Wilhelm von Arnim (Schloss Suckow, 3 October 1806 – Schloss Suchow, 9 November 1845), 4th Lord of the Fideicomis of Suckow in the Grand Duchy of Mecklenburg-Schwerin, was a German nobleman.

 Career

-He was a Gentleman of the Bedchamber of the King of Prussia.
+He was a Gentleman of the Bedchamber to the King of Prussia.

 Marriage and children

 He married in Berlin on April 6, 1837, Marie Josephine Ernestine Adamine Gräfin von Blumenthal (Magdeburg, December 18, 1811 – December 27, 1865), and had issue, among whom a son Georg Abraham Constantin von Arnim.